Soroush Rafiei: International career

 He was called up to the Iran national football team in October 2014 by Carlos Queiroz.
 He made his debut in a match against South Korea on 18 November 2014.
 He was called into Iran's 2015 AFC Asian Cup squad on 30 December 2014 by Carlos Queiroz.
 In May 2018 he was named in Iran's preliminary squad for the 2018 World Cup in Russia but did not make the final 23.

+International

 Style of play

 Rafiei is a technical playmaker.
 In Iranian sports media, he has been mentioned as "a midfielder who dribbles as cool as ever and his playing is just enough".

 Argentinian manager and former player, Gabriel Calderón criticized his style of play due to "lack of speed" in his game plan.

 Personal life

-Soroush Rafiei was born in Shiraz, Iran and started playing football in his hometown.
+Rafiei was born in Shiraz, Iran and started playing football in his hometown.
 He has announced that he has been a fan of Persepolis since he was a child.